-Once you upload an image to your media library, WordPress will automatically generate additional images with 3 default image sizes and store them separately.
+Once you upload an image to your media library, WordPress will automatically generate additional images with 3 default sizes and store them separately.
 Therefore, you will see 4 image options when you are uploading an image.
 These are the thumbnail, medium, large and full-size options.
-The first three options are called default WordPress images sizes, while the full-size option is the original image size that you upload.
+The first three options are called default WordPress images sizes, while the full-size option is the original size that you upload.

 WordPress creates these options because using different locations for placing images will require different image resolution.
 For example, the image resolution in the thumbnail may be different than the image resolution used in the slider.
-Therefore, you don’t need to edit and resize your images manually if you want to use the same images in different places with different resolutions.
+Therefore, you don’t need to edit and resize images manually if you want to use the same images in different places with different resolutions.
 Only one image is needed and WordPress will do the rest.

 By default, WordPress comes with three pre-packaged image sizes.
 They are:

 - Medium size : (maximum 300px width and height);

 - Large size : (maximum 1024px width and height);